Far too many young people continue to be drawn into areas of violence, exploitation, and county lines. Let’s draw the line, together. Learn more.

 The academic day consists of two sessions – morning and afternoon.
 The whereabouts of all students during both sessions must be registered promptly (within the designated registration window) and accurately using the Catch22 register and attendance key table:

 Registers must be marked at or near the start of each lesson.
 The register represents auditable evidence that teaching and learning has taken place.
 The completion of student attendance and punctuality record is a key aspect of statutory safeguarding duty and a mandatory reporting document.
 Therefore, it is essential that registers are marked accurately.
+Only the Lead Teacher or a member of staff acting on their behalf can authorise absence.

 The designated member of staff for registration and attendance calls will be Catch22’s attendance officers.